James Grant (musician): Love and Money reformation and new album

 Love and Money reformed for a show at the Glasgow Royal Concert Hall as part of Celtic Connections 2011; this was intended to be a one-off but was very successful and the band subsequently decided to tour the UK.
 Following this, the band released their fifth studio album The Devil's Debt in 2012.
 A limited edition live album of their Royal Concert Hall show, Strange Kind of Love was also released.

+Butler, Blake & Grant

+Upon being asked to perform at Celtic Connections in 2022, Grant accepted and mentioned that he would like to do a "songwriter's circle" type of show, which led to Teenage Fanclub's Norman Blake and original Suede guitarist Bernard Butler being suggested.
+At their debut show, Butler, Blake & Grant performed songs from each songwriter's back catalogue, with The Times calling it "a classic night."
+Initially agreeing to do two shows, the trio's enjoyment of the experience led to more gigs.

+In March 2025, the trio released the album Butler, Blake & Grant on 355 Recordings.